cucapra/pollen/slow_odgi/README.md

 ```
 x	95	97	y
 ```
-which says that the path `y` overlapped with path `x` at some point in the query range.
+which says that the path `y` overlapped with path `x` between the 95th and 97th indices.

 It is also possible to query `overlap` with a simpler file of the form
 ```